Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Simulation of the fate of the proton

 The first term in the first line is the probability corresponding to the instance where the dark matter hits a proton on the inside of the CNT, while the second term is when it hits a proton on the outside.
-Finally, in the second line we used $P_{\rm lateral} \ll P_{\rm top}$, as shown in Table~\ref{tab:MC}
+Finally, in the second line we used $P_{\rm lateral} \ll P_{\rm top}$, as shown in Table~\ref{tab:MC}.
+Note that, if realistic CNTs were to be capped at their top, this would result in a reduction of the number of observed events coming from protons initially bound to the interior of the CNTs.
+In the worst case scenario, this decreases the probability in Eq.~\eqref{eq:Pexit} by a factor of 1/2, which does not affect the quality of the proposal.